A Night Out with Friends

-A Night Out With Friends is a two disc live album by Richard Marx with the second disc being a DVD, the second of his career.
-Accompanying the release of A Night Out With Friends, the live performance video was broadcast on PBS', Front Row Center concert series, episode 109 began airing on May 31, 2012.
-Richard Marx' friends, in order of appearance and song performed: Sara Niemietz ("Keep Coming Back"), Matt Scannell ("You're A God"), JC Chasez ("This I Promise You") and Hugh Jackman ("To Where You Are").
+A Night Out With Friends is a live album by singer-songwriter and music producer Richard Marx.
+Recorded live at the Arcadia Theatre in St. Charles, Illinois, the CD and DVD album was released by Fontana Records on June 19, 2012.
+Accompanying the release of the album, the live performance video was broadcast on PBS', Front Row Center concert series, episode 109 began airing on May 31, 2012.
+The concert features guest appearances by Sara Niemietz, Matt Scannell, JC Chasez, and Hugh Jackman.